hujie-frank/SENet/README.md

 [Momenta](https://momenta.ai/)<sup>[1]</sup> and University of Oxford<sup>[2]</sup>.

 ## Implementation
-In this repository，Squeeze-and-Excitation Networks are implemented by [Caffe](https://github.com/BVLC/caffe).
+In this repository, Squeeze-and-Excitation Networks are implemented by [Caffe](https://github.com/BVLC/caffe).

 ### Note:
 * For efficient training and testing, we combine the consecutive operations ***channel-wise scale*** and ***element-wise summation*** into a single layer **"Axpy"** in the architectures with skip-connections, resulting in considerable memory and time comsuming reduce.